Keto for beginners

 Keto is a very low-carbohydrate diet, so to follow it you’d need to completely ban a whole lot of foods to keep your carbohydrate intake within the recommended limits.
 This would mean a mix of obvious choices, like bread, cereal, pasta and potatoes, are off the menu, as well as some less obvious choices, like legumes, most fruits and even yoghurt.

-On the fat front, you’d need to make a conscious effort to include a source in every meal and snack you eat, to achieve the diet’s high-fat requirement.
+On the fat front, you’d need to make a conscious effort to include a source in every meal and snack you eat, to meet the diet’s high-fat requirement.
 This would require using a combination of actual fats, like oils, animal fats and ghee, as well as foods high in fat, like nuts and seeds, bacon and avocado.
 Lower-lactose types of dairy food, like butter and hard cheeses, can also be used to top up your fat intake.

 Thinking ‘great, some of my favourite treat foods are high in fat… going keto would be a cinch!’?
 Don’t forget the ‘low carb’ part of the equation.
 For example, hot chips and chocolate might be high in fat, but they also contain a lot of carbohydrate, which means they’re on keto’s banned foods list.